Megalagrion xanthomelas: Common habitats

 Megalagrion xanthomelas is commonly found near the coastal wetlands of the Hawaiian Islands.
 The species is also found in wetlands fed by basal springs and different levels of elevation throughout the Hawaiian Islands.
 Megalagrion xanthomelas is usually found between the range of 60 to 610 meters above sea level, with some populations recorded as high as 1000 meters above sea level.
 Megalagrion xanthomelas thrive in habitats that have tall Guinea grass lining the perimeter of the water source.
-Females will use the tall leaves of the Guinea grass to lay their eggs onto when mating while males perch on top of the leaves waiting to chase out intruder males.
+Females will use the tall leaves of the Guinea grass to lay their eggs onto when mating while males perch on top of the leaves, waiting to chase out intruder males.
 The inlet of Pearl Harbor used to be a common habitat for the species Megalagrion xanthomelas.
 After World War II, Megalagrion xanthomelas declined in numbers over the years and is no longer present within the inlet of Pearl Harbor.
-The decrease in numbers is thanks to civilian and military airport traffic and housing that was constructed within the inlet creating a military base.
+The decrease in numbers is due to civilian and military airport traffic and housing constructed within the inlet to create a military base.